Bostrom, Nick. Superintelligence: Paths, Dangers, Strategies. Oxford, London. 2014. Electronic version for Kindle. NF; 12/15

 Bill Gates, Elon Musk, Stephen Hawking, and other credible-sounding characters famously about a year ago expressed themselves on the dangers of runaway artificial intelligence (AI), and the author of this book appears to be one of the academic experts on this difficult-to-encompass topic.
 After reading it I find it hard not to conclude that a “superintelligence explosion” is possible, and might even be inevitable.
 It would just be a matter of time (speaking of upsides, the good news for people like me being chances are we’d be long gone).

 Author Bostrom discusses various means through which this potential nightmare would occur.
 In general they involve a machine intelligence developed in an experimental setting and endowed with strong and recursive ability to improve itself.
-Eventually to think a million times faster than the smartest human, through that unimaginable technical and logical mastery to take control of existing means of physical accomplishment, and to be able to develop new ones at lightning speed, all to serve its values.
-But what values?
+To write code, essentially.
+Eventually to think and improve million times faster than the smartest human, through that unimaginable technical and logical mastery to take control of existing means of physical accomplishment, and to be able to develop new ones at lightning speed, all to serve its values.

 What, I found myself asking, would such an intelligence be like?
 Hal in Space Odyssey?
 My mum but a thousand times smarter than Einstein?
 A fabulously capable zombie intelligence with no values or soul, or with simple idiotic values?
 The most wonderful oracle or enlightened leader imaginable?
 What if it’s value was to produce paperclips?